-Scoop is a 2006 American-British romantic comedy/murder mystery written and directed by Woody Allen and starring Hugh Jackman, Scarlett Johansson, Ian McShane and Allen himself.
+Scoop is a 2006 American-British romantic crime comedy film written and directed by Woody Allen and starring Hugh Jackman, Scarlett Johansson, Ian McShane and Allen himself.
 A journalist, an illusionist and a ghost work together to uncover an aristocrat as a Serial Killer.
 Allen's second film in a row featuring Scarlett Johansson in London, the first being Match Point.

 This movie provides examples of:

 - All Part of the Show: The audience thinks the apparition of Joe Strombel during Splendini's performance is part of the show.

 - Aristocrats Are Evil: Peter Lyman is a British aristocrat and he is suspected to be the Tarot Card Killer.
 He's actually not, but he committed two murders (while disguising one as the Killer's work) and attempts to commit a third one.

 - Bait-and-Switch Comment: Woody Allen's character Sid has an interesting take on optimism:Sondra: You are a cynical crapehanger who always see the glass half-empty!